howtographql/howtographql/content/backend/typescript-apollo/9-deployment.md

 ![Check details GitHub Actions](https://i.imgur.com/yeYWWFm.gif)

-If everything went smoothly, your API should be live on Heroku.
-Every time you push a new commit to GitHub, the workflow will automatically run, rebuilding the app and deploying it to Heroku.
+Your API should now be live on Heroku.
+Every time you push a new commit to GitHub, the workflow will be triggered automatically, rebuilding the app and redeploying it to Heroku.

-> **Note:** If you're wondering how will Heroku actually *start* the application; it will use the `npm run build` and `npm run start` command.
-For all Node.js applications, Heroku will check for the `build` script and run it if available.
-Then it will start the app using the `start` script.
-So having a `start` script is necessary for a Node.js application deployed to Heroku.
+> **Note:**  Heroku will use the `npm run build` and `npm run start` commands to start the application by itself.
+For all Node.js apps, Heroku will check for the `build` script and run it if it is available.
+Finally, it will start the app using the `start` script.
+So a Node.js app deployed to Heroku needs to have a `start` script.

 <Instruction>

-To access your application in a browser, run the following command to be redirected to your application:
+To access your app in a browser, run the following command:

 ```bash(path=".../hackernews-typescript/")
 heroku open